Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 This section presents our empirical results and interprets them in the light of our theoretical model.
-First, we show responses to firm-level demand shocks and obtain implied elasticities across all firms.
-Next, we document the role of wage-setting constraints by examining the responses of firms by their constraint status.
+First, we provide descriptive evidence on the wage-productivity relationship for each country.
+Next, we show responses to firm-level demand shocks and obtain implied elasticities across all firms, before we document the role of wage-setting constraints by examining the responses of firms by their constrained status.
 Finally, we exploit within-firm variation in the exposure to constraints to study their causal effect on the shock responsiveness.